 Although speech and language are essential life skills, one important aspect of communication - prosody - has not been adequately investigated in children with spina bifida hydrocephalus.
-This is a gap in the knowledge of speech and language therapists.
-Prosody is an important component in everyday communication and can be considered a social communication skill.
+Prosody is an important component in everyday communication and is essential for social communication.
 It adds to the verbal messages by conveying information on the speaker’s attitude, mood, and emotion (i.e. tone of voice).
 “It’s not what you say, but the way that you say it” summarises the meaning carried through prosody.

-Prosody includes variations in loudness, pitch (intonation) and rate of speech.
-Speech melody, rhythm and tone of voice also come under the term prosody.
+Prosody is expressed through variations in loudness, vocal pitch (intonation) and relative syllable-length.
 Prosody can indicate whether a conversational turn has ended and distinguishes between utterance types (e.g. question, statement, or request).
 Prosody also shows where new information is in an utterance by stressing or emphasising a certain sound, syllable or word (e.g. “It’s a blue CAR” versus “It’s a BLUE car”).

 This study aims to investigate the ability of children with spina bifida and typically developing children in understanding and using prosody in communication; and the relationship between prosodic skills and language skills in children.